emvaugh2/No-Zero-Days/README.md

 Some days I may barely get anything done and other days I may go extremely hard.
 The point here is to stay consistent and honest with myself because it's time to finally get this done.
 Thanks for tuning in.

+Day 1 (Again) - 09/21/2026
+- I was going through some things but I'm back now.
+I've been doing the 100 Days of DevOps lately.
+I'm on Day 24 I believe.
+Days 20 - 34 are all about Git so hopefully I learn something valuable.
+- Made some more Anki cards.
+I'll go over them while I'm traveling.

 Day 7 - 09/01/26
 - Set up a DB server for the 100 Days of Devops (100DevOps).
 - Finished the security.tf module for my tech challenge.